skymaiden/making-breaking/_posts/2021-02-20-lets-make-a-bra-tester.md

 ### Closure

 Check that the hook & eye closure fits between the sewing lines.
-If it doesn't, draw a new line from the narrow band edge to the wider edge so that it does fit.
+If it doesn't, draw a new line from the narrow band edge to the wider edge to make it fit.

 ### Elastic